Oleanna (play): Revivals

 A 2004 production at the Garrick Theatre in London featured Aaron Eckhart and Julia Stiles and was directed by Lindsay Posner.
 Stiles reprised the role of Carol in a 2009 production directed by Doug Hughes and co-starring Bill Pullman at the Mark Taper Forum.
 On June 30, 2009, it was announced that this production would be transferring to Broadway's John Golden Theatre, with previews beginning September 29 before an October 11 opening night.
 The show was originally supposed to close on January 3, 2010, but due to poor ticket sales the closing date was moved up to December 6, 2009.
 The show played 65 performances and 12 previews.
 The play was put on stage at the Cameri Theater in Tel Aviv in the 2018-2019 season.
 The Hebrew translation belongs to Ehud Manor, the stage direction to Sarah von Schwartze, and the two roles are played by Dan Shapira and Joy Rieger.
+BBC Radio broadcast the first radio adaptation starring Mark Bonnar and Cecilia Appiah on Radio 3, 18th February 2024.
+The director was Gary Brown.